jmanuel1/personal-website/_drafts/working-with-pythons-abstract-syntax-trees.md

 There are many cases we could handle, but we have to start somewhere.
 I suggest you create a new file for the program we're about to write.

-To acheive our goal, we need to recursively run a constant folding algorithm through the nodes of the AST.
+To achieve our goal, we need to recursively run a constant folding algorithm through the nodes of the AST.
 In other words, we need to *traverse* the AST.
 We can use the [`ast.NodeTransformer`](https://docs.python.org/3.7/library/ast.html?highlight=nodetransformer#ast.NodeTransformer)